-The Fund seeks to track the performance of a broad, market-weighted index that measures the investment return of investment-grade U.S. bonds and investment-grade non-U.S. dollar-denominated bonds.
+The Fund seeks to track the performance of a broad, market-weighted corporate bond index.

 Fees and Expenses

 The following tables describe the fees and expenses you may pay if you buy, hold, and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and example below.